 Credit by Transfer

 Transfer students should follow the admission procedures established for regular students listed under admission requirements.
 Robeson Community College may accept credits earned from post-secondary institutions that are accredited by a State, Regional, or National Educational Accrediting Agency recognized by the American Council on Education.
 Only course grades of “C” or better will be accepted and such courses must parallel the content of RCC courses.
-For additional information and policies governing the awarding of transfer credits, please refer to the section titled “Program Completion Requirements ” in this publication.
+For additional information and policies governing the awarding of transfer credits, please refer to the section titled “Program Completion Requirements” in the Academic Policies and Procedures section of this publication.

 All applicants having credits transferred from another institution to RCC must submit an official transcript, and if necessary an appropriate catalog, to the Director of Admissions.
 Applicants who wish to transfer from other educational institutions must be eligible to return to the school last attended.
 Any exception to this procedure must be approved by the Assistant Vice President of Student Services and only then by justifiable cause.